mahircce/Paperly/README.md

    - Includes real-time updates displayed directly from the **Patrikaghar Facebook page**.

 4. **Contact Developers**
-   - Reach out to the creators of Patrikaghar via the **Contact** page for any suggestions, feedback, or queries.
+   - Reach out to the creators of Patrikaghar via the **Contact** page for any suggestions, feedback or queries.

 5. **More Features Coming Soon**
    - Additional exciting features to enhance user experience are in the pipeline.